begnasdev/jhigucocina/docs/API_IMPLEMENTATION_GUIDE.md

 # API Implementation Guide

+> **Agent Rule:** Before implementation, first show the folder structure of what folders and files are going to be added.
+If you get confused, ask a clarifying question.

 This comprehensive guide walks through implementing a complete CRUD API feature from frontend to backend, following the app's established patterns and best practices.

 Use `feature` as the placeholder name - replace with your actual feature (e.g., `restaurant`, `menu`, `order`).